andreaslink-de/LED-Matrix-Clock/README.md

 ## MQTT

 After a successful start up and an active WiFi connection, the clock connects to the MQTT broker and sends some global health and info data.
-The status is sent "retained" and can be used, if the device is still there or lost the connection to the broker.
+The status is sent "retained" and can be used to determine, if the device is still there or has lost the connection to the broker (last will).

 ### Topics sent